 SBP sales representative Marty Hayes presented Aquatherm to SI.
-"I'd been working to get them onboard for quite a while and it finally clicked on this project.
-They saw the value and the multiple benefits," Hayes said.
+“I’ve been working to get them onboard for a couple years now to and it finally clicked on this project.
+They saw the value and the multiple benefits,” Hayes said.

-Aquatherm Blue Pipe assisted in the eco-friendly aspects of the project because it resists the scaling and corrosion that reduces the performance of other piping systems.
-The walls of the PP-R piping systems generate less friction than other systems, eliminating the abrasion that can cause pin-holing and shorten the lifecycle of other types of pipe.
+Blue Pipe assisted in the eco-friendly aspects of the project because it resists the scaling and corrosion that reduces the performance of other piping systems.
+The walls of the PP-R piping systems generate less friction than other systems, eliminating the abrasion that can cause pin-holing and shorten the lifecycle of the pipe.

-Aquatherm's heat-fusion joints maintain the same properties as the pipe itself, so physical stresses will not damage their integrity.
-Overall, the PP-R piping systems last longer with less maintenance than other systems, adding greater value to each installation.
+The heat-fusion joints maintain the same properties as the pipe itself, so physical stresses will not damage their integrity.
+Overall, the Aquatherm piping systems last longer with less maintenance than other systems, adding greater value to each installation.

 “Southland Industries is always looking for innovative new products and installation techniques that will allow us to decrease material cost and increase productivities in the fabrication shop and field,” Fosdick said.
 “This in turn allows us to reduce our project costs overall.
 After our Lunch-and-Learn introduction to the product, Southland’s engineers and superintendents came to the conclusion that the Aquatherm system had the potential to provide both of these benefits.”